Fresh Ingredients

 High quality.
 No fillers.
 Gluten-free.

-We use high quality meat cuts and traditional regional spices not found in other sausages.
-We buy our pork fresh from local Alberta butchers and make our chorizo in small batches from scratch.
+We use high-quality meat cuts and traditional regional spices not found in other sausages.
+We use Alberta pork and make our chorizo in small batches from scratch.

 Serving Ideas